dbcli/pgcli.com/content/sensible-defaults.md

 for different databases.

-The feature described in the blogpost talks about a cool feature to store the history of a sessio scoped to a database.
+The feature described in the blogpost talks about a cool feature to store the history of a session scoped to a database.
 This is an awesome feature that we might adopt in pgcli in the future versions.

 ## Output Formatting